kamilburda/gimp-export-layers/README.md

 You can report issues, ask questions or request new features on the [GitHub Issues page](https://github.com/khalim19/gimp-plugin-export-layers/issues).

 Before submitting a bug report:
-* Check for [Known Issues](resources/docs/sections/Known-Issues.md) that cannot be fixed in the plug-in.
+* Check for [known issues](resources/docs/sections/Known-Issues.md) that cannot be fixed in the plug-in.
-* Check the GitHub Issues page for current issues.
+* Check the [GitHub Issues page](https://github.com/khalim19/gimp-plugin-export-layers/issues) for current issues.

 Translations